mapmanager/PyMapManager/readme-dev.md

     conda activate pmm_env2

 2) Install MapManagerCore from source

+Make sure the MapManagerCore/ folder is in the `cudmore-dev` branch!

     pip install -e ../MapManagerCore/.

 3) Install PyMapManager from source, use `[test]` to install pytest

+Make sure the PyMapManager/ folder is in the `cudmore-dev` branch!

     pip install -e '.[test]'